xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 ---
 ## About Prachtsaal

 Prachtsaal is a non-profit art cooperative, established by resident artists of the space together with the owners of this building.
-We are democratically managing Prachtsaal as an experimental and diverse cultural center, inviting our community.
+We are democratically managing Prachtsaal as an experimental and diverse cultural center, while inviting our community in.

 https://prachtsaal.berlin

 ---
 ## About Xemantic

-Xemantic is a collective of applied philosophy based at Prachtsaal cooperative, founded by Julia Thomas and Kazik Pogoda, conducting independent AI research and creating immersive computational art.
+Xemantic is a collective of applied philosophy based at Prachtsaal, founded by Julia Thomas and Kazik Pogoda, conducting independent AI research and creating immersive computational art.

 We publish our research as open source software.